 - Choose a page whose topic you are very familiar with.

 - Click on the article link to load the page.

-- Once the page has loaded, click the EDIT button near its top; this puts you into the MDN editor.
+- Read the article, paying close attention to technical details: Is the article correct?
+Is there anything missing?
 Don't hesitate to switch to a different page if the first one you choose doesn't suit you.

-- Click the SAVE CHANGES button.
+- Click the PUBLISH button.

 Congratulations!
 You've finished your first technical review!
 Thank you for your help!